ms/buildtogether.tech/10-research/index.md

 ---

 An old proverb says, "If you want to go fast, go alone; if you want to go far, go together."
-In my experience, this is wrong: going alone is good for a fast start, but after that, both speed and distance come from having partners.
-Researchers and practitioners can each do great things on their own, but both are better able to solve big problems---problems that really matter---if they find ways to work together.
+In my experience, this is wrong: both speed and distance come from having partners.
+Researchers and practitioners can each do great things on their own, but both are better able to solve problems that really matter if they find ways to work together.

 ## If You Are a Researcher in Academia